Aylur/gnim/docs/jsx.md

 ### How children are passed to class components

 Class components can only take `GObject.Object` instances as children.
-They are set through the [`Gtk.Buildable.add_child`](https://docs.gtk.org/gtk4/iface.Buildable.html).
+They are set through [`Gtk.Buildable.add_child`](https://docs.gtk.org/gtk4/iface.Buildable.html).

 > [!NOTE]
 >
-> In Gnome extensions they are set with `Clutter.Actor.add_child`
+> In Gnome extensions, they are set with `Clutter.Actor.add_child`.

 ```ts
 @register({ Implements: [Gtk.Buildable] })